Online evals

 Add filters (optional)

-Under Filters, click + Filter to narrow the automation to a subset of spans.
-You can filter on span attributes such as status, status code, error type, customer, and thread.
-Only spans that match every filter are eligible for evaluation.
-Leave filters empty to consider all spans.
+Under Filters, click + Filter to narrow the automation to a subset of traffic.
+You can filter on attributes such as status, status code, error type, customer, and thread.
+Only units that match every filter are eligible for evaluation.
+Leave filters empty to consider all traffic for the selected scope.

 Filter field dropdown in the create automation dialog